kb-dk/solr-and-snippets/corpus_analysis/README.md

 literary text with very simple tools similar to the ones described by Church in his tutorial.

-I do not claim that there is any novel or even significant in this text.
-I do not really know what a sonnet is.
+I do not claim that there is anything novel or even significant in this text.
+I am not sure I really know what a sonnet is.

 ## Finding poems